Skip to content

 Melissa Livings – Director of Orchestras – Pearce HS

-Livings began her music career in the Paris ISD band programs.
-Under the direction of director and mentor, Mr. Gary Meggs, she served as a flutist in the Paris HS Wind Ensemble and as section leader and Drum Major in the Wildcat Marching Band.
-Mrs. Livings was also the electric bassist for the PHS Jazz Band where she earned many honors including membership in the Four States Jazz Band and All-Region Jazz Band.
+Melissa Livings began her music career in the Paris ISD band programs.
+Under the direction of director and mentor, Mr. Gary Meggs, she was a flutist in the Paris HS Wind Ensemble, bassist in the PHS Jazz Band and Drum Major of the Wildcat Marching Band.

-In 1996, Livings auditioned for the Air Force on flute and electric bass and was accepted as the youngest member of the 531st Texas Air National Guard (TxANG) Band.
+From 1996-2002, Mrs. Livings was inspired to military service by her HS band director and joined as the youngest member of the 531st Texas Air National Guard (TxANG) Band.
 During her periods of active duty service with the Guard, she performed in many concerts throughout the United States and beyond, including an international tour to the Czech Republic in 1999.
-She completed her commitment in 2002 and retired at the rank of Airman 1st Class.

-In 2000, Livings graduated cum laude from the University of Texas at Arlington with a Bachelor’s Degree in Music Education.
+In 2000, Mrs. Livings graduated cum laude from the University of Texas at Arlington with a Bachelor’s Degree in Music Education.
 She acquired her initial exposure to the orchestral world as the principal flutist in the UTA Symphony.
 Under the direction and support of conductor, Dr. Chris Lanz, and master teacher, Dr. Anne Witt, Livings chose to pursue a teaching career in orchestra.
+In 2009, she completed her Master’s Degree in Music Education (also at UTA) where she studied theory intensively with professor, Dr. Graham Hunt, education with Dr. Diane Lange and conducting with Dr. Clifton Evans.

-Livings is a member of the Texas Music Educator’s Association (TMEA), Texas Orchestra Director’s Association (TODA), and the Texas Music Adjudicator’s Association (TMAA).
-She is an active adjudicator of UIL contests across the state and serves as a volunteer on the region and state level in many capacities.
-In 2009, Livings completed her Master’s Degree in Music Education; her final project, supervised by theory professor, Dr. Graham Hunt, focused on teaching AP Music Theory and was later presented in a session at the 2011 TMEA Conference.
+Mrs. Livings is a current member of the Texas Music Educator’s Association (TMEA), Texas Orchestra Director’s Association (TODA), and the Texas Music Adjudicator’s Association (TMAA).
+She is an active adjudicator and clinician and serves as a volunteer on the region and state level in many capacities.

-Livings resides in Richardson, TX with husband, Forrest, and daughter, Echo.
-She enjoys reading, exercising, and spending time with family and friends.
+Mrs. Livings resides in Richardson, TX with husband, Forrest, and daughter, Echo.
+She enjoys reading, cycling, Pilates and spending time with family and friends (particularly her colleagues).

 David Moran – Director of Orchestras – North JH